Bronny James expected to begin splitting time between Lakers, G League team after trip

 Bronny James was the 55th overall pick in the June draft after one season in college at Southern California.
 Most second-round picks during their rookie seasons spend time in the G League and are on two-way contracts.

-Bronny James played 3 minutes Tuesday night in the Lakers' 110-103 victory over the Minnesota Timberwolves.
-He averaged 4.2 points and 16.2 minutes of playing time in six preseason games.
+Bronny James — who averaged 4.2 points and 16.2 minutes of playing time in six preseason games. — dressed but did not play Friday night in the Lakers' 123-116 victory over the Phoenix Suns.
+He played 3 minutes Tuesday night in the Lakers' 110-103 victory over the Minnesota Timberwolves.

 The Lakers host Sacramento on Saturday before going on the trip.
 The second game on the trip is to Cleveland on Wednesday.
 LeBron James, an Akron native, played 11 seasons for the Cavaliers and led them to an NBA championship in 2016.
 The younger James was also born in Akron in 2004.